daoneandonly/web-app-from-scratch-18-19/README.md

 # Web app with Pokémon TCG api

 This is a webapp that uses the [Pokémon TCG developers API](https://pokemontcg.io/) to load in all info about a Pokémon Trading Card and show its content HTML.
-It gives you the ability to search through the entire Pokémon TCG Database and
+It gives you the ability to search through the entire Pokémon TCG Database.
+Currently it shows you the latest set: Sun and Moon

 ![Preview](/img/week2capture1.png)